25 Famous Songs With Misunderstood Meanings

 10. "American Girl" // Tom Petty and the Heartbreakers

 Sorry, urban legend enthusiasts.
-Tom Petty's 1977 standard wasn't inspired by a University of Florida girl who committed suicide by jumping from a Beaty Towers balcony.
-Though the song's second verse references both a girl standing "alone on her balcony" and "could hear the cars roll by out on 441" (a highway that runs near the Gainesville campus), Petty has shot down the misunderstanding on numerous occasions.
+Tom Petty's 1977 standard wasn't inspired by a University of Florida girl who died by suicide.
+Though the song's second verse references both a girl standing "alone on her balcony" and "could hear the cars roll by out on 441" (a highway that runs near the Gainesville campus), Petty shot down the misunderstanding on numerous occasions.

 11. "In the Air Tonight" // Phil Collins

-Instead, the song is simply a tense, introspective look at Collins' divorce from his first wife.
+Instead, the song is simply a tense, introspective look at Collins's divorce from his first wife.
 Collins swears by the story that he pulled together the lyrics in a snap during a studio recording session, and laughs off the rumors swirling around the origins of "In the Air Tonight."
-He admitted to the BBC that he doesn't know what the heck the song is actually about, saying, "What makes it even more comical is when I hear these stories which started many years ago, particularly in America, of someone come up to me and say, ‘Did you really see someone drowning?’
+He admitted to the BBC that he doesn't know what the heck the song is actually about, saying, "What makes it even more comical is when I hear these stories which started many years ago, particularly in America, of someone coming up to me and say[ing], ‘Did you really see someone drowning?’
 I said, ‘No, wrong’ ...
-This is one song out of all the songs probably that I’ve ever written that I really don’t know what it’s about...”
+This is one song out of all the songs probably that I’ve ever written that I really don’t know what it’s about ...”

 12. "London Calling" // The Clash